LUCID ON THE MOON

 On the run, on my own... but lucid, on the moon.

-Mare Orientalis is the biggest impact scar on Luna, and visible from Earth but unnoticed until the fly-by missions!
-It was on the edge, so distorted and foreshortened we failed to recognize its extent.
-Saw it but didn't see it...
+Mare Orientalis: the biggest impact scar on Luna, and visible from Earth but unnoticed until the fly-by missions!
+It was on the edge, so distorted and foreshortened we failed to appreciate its scale.
+Saw it but didn't see it.
+In the dream, I think Mare Orientalis means the huge scar of an ancient trauma I haven't yet fully recognized--though I have the facts and could deduce it, they're just pieces to me so far.
+But what?
+I don't know.

-Now I know what that huge, long-unrecognized scar of Mare Orientalis meant.
+Now do I know.
 When I was two or three, my crazy uncle lived with us and (unknown to my parents) told me in detail what his shock treatments were like.
 I figured if I acted too strange, my parents would turn me in too, and burn my brain.
 As an adult I had constant nightmares of mental institutions and fears of cops and psychiatrists; but I didn't learn the facts behind the fears until a few years ago.

 But there's a second source for the imagery, which I also couldn't have identified in 1980.
 Eighteen years later, I read Philip K Dick's novel SOLAR LOTTERY.
 There's a bizarre chase scene on Luna that my dream echoes quite vividly.
-Having caught many dream-references to events, films and books in my near future, I recognize the pattern, but this is the longest such psychic leap I've ever found, not days or weeks but years--just as Mare Orientalis is on a scale of its own.
+Having caught many dream-references to events, films and books in my near future, I recognize the pattern, but this is one of the longest-term predictive/anticopatory dreams I've ever found--just as Mare Orientalis is on a scale of its own.
 Why such a strong reaction to the book?
 Well, I identified a lot with the hero, a working-class rebel in a world of smug professionals who had the system nicely rigged.
 Dick predicted (along with other unpleasant social phenomena) the yuppie.

 Create your own air, people.
 The well-off aren't going to give you any.